Albany Medical College Program in Science, Humanities and Medicine

 Albany Medical College Physician Assistant Early Assurance Program - Masters of Science Degree in Physician Assistant Studies

-The Early Assurance Program (EAP) is an opportunity for well-motivated, highly qualified Siena College students to apply and be accepted to the Center for Physician Assistant Studies at Albany Medical College (CPAS).
+The Early Assurance Program (EAP) is an opportunity for well-motivated, highly qualified Siena College students to apply early to the Center for Physician Assistant Studies at Albany Medical College (CPAS).
 Early Assurance candidates are reviewed from a much smaller pool of applicants.
-Qualified students can apply at the end of their junior year for enrollment in January after they graduate.
+Qualified students apply through CASPA by June 15th of the year preceding graduation from Siena College.
+Supplemental Application deadline is May 1st of the year preceding graduation from Siena College.

-To be eligible for admission through the EAP, candidates must be a Siena College student since their freshman year (no transfer students are eligible to apply), be working toward their baccalaureate degree, have a current Overall and Science GPA of 3.20 or higher, and complete MOST of the prerequisite classes by the end of their junior year.
-These classes include 2 semesters each of General Biology and General Chemistry, 2 semesters of Human Anatomy and Physiology, Biochemistry OR 1 semester of Organic Chemistry, Microbiology, Statistics, Psychology, and English Composition or other writing intensive course.
+To be eligible for admission through the EAP, candidates must be a Siena College student since their freshman year (no transfer students are eligible to apply), be working toward their baccalaureate degree, have an Overall and Science GPA of 3.20 or higher, complete MOST of the prerequisite classes by the end of their junior year.
+Please Note- students MUST complete Human Anatomy and Physiology 1 and 2 by the end of their junior year.
+Prerequisite Classes include 2 semesters of General Biology, 2 semesters of General Chemistry, 2 semesters of Human Anatomy and Physiology, 1 semester of Organic Chemistry OR Biochemistry, Microbiology, Statistics, 1 semester of Psychology, and English Composition or other writing intensive course.
 Grades in the prerequisite classes must be a “C” or better.
-Students must also complete at least one half (approximately 500 hours) of the 1000 hours of required health care experience.
+Students must also complete at least one half (approximately 500 hours) of the 1000 hours of required hands on health care experience.

-Qualified students will need to network with the Allied Health Professions Advisor to prepare for applying through the Early Assurance Program.
+Qualified students need to network with the Allied Health Professions Advisor, Mrs. Eileen Martino (firstname.lastname@example.org) to prepare for applying through the Early Assurance Program.
+These students must present themselves to the Siena College Health Professions Recommendation Committee (HPRC) for review prior to having their names forwarded to the AMC Center for Physician Assistant Studies.

 Sage Graduate School Doctorate of Physical Therapy Program: Articulation Agreement

 Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Doctorate of Physical Therapy (DPT) from the Sage Graduate Schools (SGS).
-Qualified students can apply the summer after their junior year and be considered from a smaller pool of applicants.
-Students will be notified of a decision by September of their senior year.
+Qualified students apply through PTCAS by the mid-August PTCAS deadline of the year preceding graduation from Siena College.

-Siena students will be given preferred admission to the Sage Colleges School of Health Sciences for the DPT degree, who demonstrate the following: 1.)
-On track for earning a baccalaureate degree, 2.)
-Overall and Science GPA of 3.25 or higher, 3.)
-Completion of the Physical Therapy Program Prerequisites with grade of C or better, 4.)
-Prerequisite classes include: 2 semesters each of General Biology, General Chemistry and General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Cell Biology, Statistics, General Psychology and Child Psychology.
+Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the DPT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Overall and Science GPA of 3.25 or higher, (3) Completion of the Physical Therapy Program Prerequisites with grade of “C” or better, (4) Prerequisite classes include: 2 semesters of General Biology, 2 semesters of General Chemistry, 2 semesters of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Cell Biology, Statistics, General Psychology and Child Psychology.

-Qualified students will need to work with the Allied Health Professions Advisor to prepare for applying through the articulation agreement.
+Qualified students will need to network with the Allied Health Professions Advisor, Mrs. Eileen Martino (email@example.com) to prepare for applying through the articulation agreement.

 Sage Graduate School Masters in Occupational Therapy Program: Articulation Agreement

-Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Masters in Occupational Therapy (MS in OT)) from the Sage Graduate Schools (SGS).
-Qualified students can apply the summer after their junior year and be considered from a smaller pool of applicants.
+Siena College and The Sage Colleges School of Health Sciences have developed a collaborative agreement to provide qualified students from Siena College who wish to pursue a Masters in Occupational Therapy (MS in OT) from the Sage Graduate Schools (SGS).
+Qualified students need to apply by the June 1st deadline of the year preceding graduation from Siena College.

-Siena students will be given preferred admission to the Sage Colleges School of Health Sciences for the MS in OT degree, who demonstrate the following: 1.)
-On track for earning a baccalaureate degree, 2.)
-Overall GPA of 3.25 or higher, 3.)
-Completion of the Occupational Therapy Program Prerequisites with grade of C or better, 4.)
-Prerequisite classes include: 2 semesters each of General Biology, 1 semester of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Statistics, General Psychology, Abnormal Psychology, Adult Development, Child Psychology, and General Sociology.
+Siena students will be given Preferred Admission Review to the Sage Colleges School of Health Sciences for the MS in OT degree, who demonstrate the following: (1) On track for earning a baccalaureate degree, (2) Maintain a 3.25 overall GPA and 3.0 science GPA, (3) Completion of the Occupational Therapy Program Prerequisites with grade of “C” or higher, (4) Prerequisite classes include: 1 semester of General Physics, 2 semesters of Human Anatomy and Physiology or equivalent, Statistics, General Psychology, Abnormal Psychology, Adult Development, Child Psychology, and General Sociology.

-Qualified students will need to work with the Allied Health Professions Advisor to prepare for applying through the articulation agreement.
+Qualified students should contact the Allied Health Professions Advisor, Mrs. Eileen Martino (firstname.lastname@example.org) to prepare for applying through the articulation agreement.

 For more information on the qualifications for these agreements, please contact Health Professions Advisor Elizabeth Brookins at email@example.com.